Asana: Effort Without Strain

 Asana, translated from Sanskrit as "to sit", is what we know as physical postures.
 Asana is the foundation from which all the other yoga limbs and techniques arise and generally functions as the gateway into the Ashtanga yoga practice.

-Patanjali describes asana in the Yoga Sutras as being steady and comfortable.
-The Bhagavad Gita presents the quality of asana is being stable and erect.
+In the Yoga Sutras, Patanjali describes the quality of asana as being “steady and comfortable”.
+The Bhagavad Gita presents the quality of asana as being “stable and erect”.
 Asana should be practiced with effort but without strain until the posture becomes effortless.
 Through the effortlessness of the asana, we are able to transcend the physical body and merge the mind into the infinite.
 As Patanjali says, asana needs to have the dual qualities of firmness and lightness.
 When these dualities are balanced, effort ceases and one can transcend duality and attain equanimity.

 Asana functions to purify and align the body.
-It also begins the processes of purifying and aligning the nervous system and the mind, which are then firmly established by the practices of pranayama and meditation.
+It also begins the process of purifying and aligning the nervous system and the mind, which is then firmly established by the practices of pranayama and meditation.
 Through asana practice the body becomes strong, pure, and flexible.